yarsten/Bayan/README.md

 | SADA (صدى)              | 667 Hours  | [Link](https://www.kaggle.com/datasets/sdaiancai/sada2022) |

 ## Demo
-You can access the demo of the Bayan platform [Here](#)
+You can access the demo of the Bayan platform [Here](https://bayan-speech2text.streamlit.app/)

-**Note: we need to specify the steps more later**

 - **Step 1:** Upload an Arabic audio file or record your voice.
 - **Step 2:** The model will transcribe your speech into text.
 - **Step 3:** View and download the transcription in multiple formats.

-Here’s a preview of the platform:

-**Note: Here we need to upload an image for the interface, plz don't forget**

 ## Model Selection